jordi-bird/marcus-shop/README.md

 - Conditions between options (future: option ↔ part)
 - All attributes must be selected for checkout
 - User selection may become non-progressive
-- ‘Product’ term is intentionally avoided
+- ‘Product’ term is intentionally avoided as marcus may sell individual parts in future.
+- Rules are always displayed below their options for testing purposes.

 ---